mossmatters/HybPiper/README.md

 -----
 #Changelog

+**1.1.1** *November, 2016*

+* Features

+	- Added `--timeout` flag, which uses GNU Parallel to kill processes (i.e. Spades or Exonerate) if they take X percent longer than average.
+Use if there are a lot of stuck jobs (`--timeout 1000`)

+* Bug Fixes

+ - Can accommodate Solexa FASTQ paired headers

 **1.1** *May, 2016*: Release associated with manuscript in *Applications in Plant Sciences*.

 -- Added paralog_investigator.py, which detects and extracts long exons from putative paralogs in all genes in one sample.